Arttuv/arttuv-website/src/content/writings/augment-complement-empower-yourself.md

 The results seem to indicate that while LLMs offer short term benefits in task work, they may also cause longer term issues: 1) brain connectivity seemed to decrease the more external help was used, 2) LLM users reported less ownership over the essays they had written, and 3) they had more difficulties to quote essays they had just written compared to search engine or no-help groups.

 My personal experience aligns well with this preprint.
-I have been using LLMs to support my coding work for over an year now.
+I have been using LLMs to support my coding work for over a year now.
 Often using LLMs helps tremendously, for example when trying to debug an issue or trying to figure out how certain thing in a codebase has been done, or just by offering a really smart context-aware autocomplete to ease the burden of typing - you know you need a generic React component, and based on the context Cursor will deliver just that pretty nicely.

 However, this means I have not personally written every single line I commit, and reading code is different compared to writing it.
 It requires a lot of willpower and skill to really read through the code and determine if it makes sense.

 Working a long time with one codebase / product is beneficial because you learn the domain and you learn the codebase.
 As noted in the study, I think I don't remember as precisely the features I have implemented with the help of LLM.

-I've struggle multiple times to answer when someone asks some detail about the feature I have done.
+I've struggled multiple times to answer when someone asks some detail about the feature I have done.
 Naturally one can't remember every single detail (I know some people that do and they are scary, scary good), and it's more important to know where to find the information.
-But this has happended often enough that I have started to pay attention to it.
+But this has happened often enough that I have started to pay attention to it.

 ## Design your work: Use LLMs intentionally